AndroidKitKat/cv-proj/README.txt

 1. Download the .zip file from this repository, unzip it, and navigate to the `cv-proj-master` directory in anaconda.

-2. Setup the anaconda environment
+2. Setup the anaconda environment:

 `conda env create --file=billdings.yaml`